 Doctors may be held liable for implanting a defective medical device in a patient.
 Usually, however, it is the manufacturer who is the one who faces the lawsuit for obvious reasons.
 The lawyers at KBA Attorneys can advise as to some of the legal ramifications of the program and how it would impact a possible claim for compensation from one who has suffered damages from a medical device.
 KBA Attorneys has a deep reservoir of expertise in product liability lawsuits that it has built through years of representing injured consumers against the makers of the device that hurt them.
 They are not afraid to square off against medical device makers and their high-priced lawyers.

-Contact KBA Attorneys today at (855) 522-5297 or fill out a quick online form to learn how we can help.
+Contact KBA Attorneys today to learn how we can help.